Book Online Book Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map Pay Online

 Can Root Canals Be Performed on Baby Teeth?

 Yes.
 Although baby teeth are smaller and thinner, they still have the same layers, including a pulp, where the tooth’s nerve lives.
-If necessary, we can perform a root canal, called pulp therapy, on a baby tooth to preserve it until it naturally comes out.
+If necessary, we can perform a root canal (also called pulp therapy) on a baby tooth to preserve it until it naturally falls out.

 Will My Dental Insurance Cover Dental Emergencies?